gergoerdi/clash-flappysquare/README.md

 Shake rules.
 Alternatively, you can always just run Clash, and import the resulting Verilog files into your FPGA toolchain in a non-automated way.

+## HDMI output

+Some dev boards have HDMI output instead of VGA.
+There are two different approaches implemented currently:

+* The Arrow DECA has an on-board HDMI encoder, which is configured by the FPGA using I2C.
+See `target/arrow-deca/src` for the Clash code that does the initialization.

+* The ULX3S has the HDMI output pins connected directly to the FPGA.
+We implement a VGA-to-HDMI serializer in `target/ulx3s/src` that runs at 10x the VGA pixel clock speed.

+When adding support for a new board, use one of the above two sources for guidance.